janscience/Teensy_Amp/R4.0/README.md

 #### Noise

-Inputs short circuited to ground.
+All input channels short-circuited to ground.

 - 0dB gain: